Thursday, October 20, 2011

-In this post I want to focus on the new language features we added.
-There are mainly two of them, which are both interesting for themselves but even more so in combination.
+In this post I want to focus on two cool language features which are both interesting for themselves but even more so in combination.

 The Implicit Variable 'it'